NCIOCPL/r4r-content/resources/resource138.md

 ---
 id: 138
-title: Protein-Protein Interaction Reagents
+title: Protein–Protein Interaction (PPI) Reagents
 description: >
-  A library of genes used to study protein-protein interactions in mammalian cells.
-These genes are cloned in different mammalian expression vectors.
+  This resource is a collection of wild-type and mutant clones to study PPIs in mammalian cells.

 website: https://ocg.cancer.gov/resources/all-resources
 toolTypes: